ms3108/ms3108/README.md

 # 👋 Hi, I'm Misna
-*A CSE student passionate about AI, DevOps, and modern web development.*
+*A CSE student passionate about ML, DevOps, and modern web development.*

 ---